 Not all video will have subtitles or subtitles that identify all speakers as well as noting other significant sounds e.g. laughter.
 We are working through all media to add these and expect this to be complete by October 2020.

-Information is conveyed as an image of text rather than as text itself so that it's not compatible with screen readers and other assistive technology
+Information is conveyed as an image of text rather than as text itself so it's not compatible with screen readers and other assistive technology

 PDFs and other documents

 Not all our PDFs and Word documents meet accessibility standards.
-From July 2020 onwards we are running a series of workshops and campaigns to highlight this issue and train users in how to audit and then improve the accessibility of these documents.
+From July 2020 onwards we are running a series of workshops and campaigns to highlight this issue and train users on how to audit and then improve the accessibility of these documents.

 - 1.1.1 - Non-text Content

 - 2.4.6 - Headings and Labels

 - 3.3.2 - Labels or Instructions